How to fix "URL is unknown to Google" error in Google Search Console

 4. Temporary Crawl Issues: Sometimes, technical issues or temporary server problems can prevent Google's crawlers from accessing and indexing a URL.

-How to check error - URL is unknown to Google
+How to check the error - URL is unknown to Google

 You can check for errors in the Google Search Console.
 Once you log in to GSC, you can go to pages and check for "Pages Not Indexed" and sort the pages with errors.